 X-Men Days of Future Past

-Click through for all of Tuesday's links.
+Click through for all of Wednesday's links.

-Click through to start off your week of links.
+Click through to take in all of Tuesday's links.